 Shelley's research focuses on the intersections of health and policy, inequalities, and political economy.
 She uses qualitative and mixed methods approaches to her research, and is informed by theories of knowledge and power, stratification, and social movements.
-She is also engaged in scholarship on teaching and learning and has held related positions with the Eastern Sociological Society and the American Sociological Association.
+She is also engaged in scholarship on teaching and learning.

-Shelley serves on the Board of Directors for We Charity (formerly Free the Children), an international non-profit engaged in partnered community development and youth empowerment, wherein she provides on-ground international consultation on health and development programs.
-She is founding Vice President of the Board of Directors for SocMed, which teaches and promotes the practice of social medicine in Uganda, Haiti, and the U.S.; inaugural Director of Academic Development for the Advanced Placement with We.Org service-learning program; Founding Chair of the Public Health Working Group on Primary Prevention of War; past Chair of the American Public Health Association's Trade and Health Forum; and past Co-Chair of the Steering Committee for Human Rights Cities: Boston and Beyond.
+Shelley has served as a board member and pro-bono consultant for a number of global and domestic organizations, including WE Charity, an international non-profit engaged in partnered international community development and youth empowerment; SocMed, which teaches and promotes the practice of social medicine in Uganda, Haiti, and the U.S.; and Fair Trade Campaigns, which promotes economic, gender and environmental justice in trade practices.
+She served as inaugural Director of Academic Development for the Advanced Placement with We.Org service-learning program; Founding Chair of the Public Health Working Group on Primary Prevention of War; past Chair of the American Public Health Association's Trade and Health Forum; and past Co-Chair of the Steering Committee for Human Rights Cities: Boston and Beyond.
+She was honored as the American Public Health Association’s 2019 recipient of the Victor Sidel and Barry Levy Award for Peace.

 When she is not in the classroom, Professor White enjoys playing tennis, doing artwork, spending time on the water, and particularly loves spending time with her thirteen nieces and nephews.